Gopichand241975/Human-Detection-for-Search-and-Rescue-Onboard-vs-Edge-vs-Cloud-Inference/README.md

 - **PSUtil** – Used to monitor system performance such as CPU usage, memory usage, and resource consumption during experiments.

-- Matplotlib (for graphs and analysis)
+- **Matplotlib** – Used for generating graphs and analyzing results such as latency comparison and performance visualization.

-- tcp protocol
+- **TCP Protocol** – Used for communication between client (Raspberry Pi) and server for transmitting images and receiving inference results.

-- used yolo pretrained model- we trained only for detecting humans
+- **YOLOv8n Pretrained Model** – A pretrained object detection model was used and fine-tuned and trained only for detecting humans in aerial images.

 # Hardware Used